top of page

 ABOUT NOFAR

-Winner of the 1st Prize in the Rita Gorr International Opera Contest 2022, and the 1st Prize, Audience Prize and other four special prizes in the Spazio Musica International Singing Competition 2021.
+She is the winner of the prestigious Respighi Prize in Performance (2023), the 1st Prize in the Rita Gorr International Opera Contest (2022), and the 1st Prize, Audience Prize and other four special prizes in the Spazio Musica International Singing Competition (2021).

 Nofar is an alumna of the Israeli Opera Meitar Studio Program (2015/2017), the Calgary Opera Emerging Artist Program (2017/2018), and the Rebanks Family Fellowship & International Performance Residency Program at The Glenn Gould School of the Royal Conservatory in Toronto (2018/2019).